 - Chills the drink, meaning when you serve it over ice, the ice won’t melt as fast or dilute your drink too much.

-- Adds textures, because shaking adds a little air into your drink for a slightly frothy texture.
+- Adds texture, because shaking adds a little air into your drink for a slightly frothy texture.

 We usually use a Boston shaker, pouring the cocktail ingredients into one half and ice in the other.
 When ready to shake, pour the liquid over the ice and seal tightly before shaking.
 Use the heel of your palm to break the seal, then strain using a Hawthorne strainer to filter out small pieces of broken ice.